 Retinal vascular disease refers to problems with blood vessels in the retina and macula.
 When blood flow to or from the retina is compromised, it can lead to visual impairment and vision loss.
 Examples of retinal vascular disease include:

 Treatment for retinal vascular disease is tailored to the specific problem and its severity but can include observation, retinal laser or eye injections.
 The main goal of treatment is to improve your vision and prevent further complications.

 Diabetic Eye Disease

-Uveitis is an inflammation of the uvea, or the middle layer of eye tissue.
+Uveitis is a general term for inflammation of the eye.
 The inflammation can cause symptoms such as red eyes, blurry vision, sensitivity to light or the perception of floaters.
-Treating uveitis depends on the root cause of the inflammation.
-Prompt treatment intervention is recommended to prevent lasting adverse visual effects.
+Uveitis can be caused by other diseases in the body and so treating uveitis often depends on the cause.
+Prompt treatment is recommended to prevent lasting adverse visual effects.